Nickelfox/sspot-frontend/README.md

 export class AuthService {
   static async loginByEmail(payload) {
-    const instance = new NetworkManager(API.AUTH.LOGIN, payload)
+    const instance = NetworkManager(API.TEST.LIST)
-    return await instance.httpRequest(false)
+    return await instance.request(payload)
   }
 }
 ```

-First you need to create a new instance of the `NetworkManager` by passing the Endpoint and the body parameter.
+First you need to create a new instance of the `NetworkManager` by passing the Endpoint and then pass the body argument in the request method.

+**For more detailed information about Network Call, please read [Network Call Docs](/NETWORK.MD)**

 ### `npm run test`